 3/8/22 Update: I don’t use this one very much these days.

 - My Points

 Besides surveys, My Points has games, points for shopping, reading emails, printing coupons, and more.
 I made $40 on mostly opening emails and printing a few coupons.

 Prolific has occasional “studies”.
 These are basically surveys but there’s also tasks.
 I just did one that was a reaction test.
 I had to lift my depressed fingers on the keyboard when a number displays on the screen.
 They pay in Euro, which then gets converted in PayPal.

 Last I checked Prolific is available 33 countries.
 I’ve read about some people having difficulty getting accepted, and also some rarely get surveys.
 It goes by your demographic and profile questions.

 - You Gov

 YouGov has two apps.
 YouGov is the Panel app for surveys, which can also be done on a computer.
-YG Pulse is the app that runs in the background of your phone, automatically accumulating points.
+YG Pulse is the app that runs in the background of your phone for data share, automatically accumulating points.
 Overall, they are pretty generous with points.